end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 Note that best function for channel 1 (function #7) shows terrible results when used in calculations of channel 2.
 That is also for function 8.
 This means that there is no generic function that can be used for all channel situations.
 As a proof, function #6 which is based on all observed values for all channels shows terrible results.

-In other words, reading the PWM length or the *Tactic TTX600 Tx &amp; Tactic TR624 Rx combination* can only be used for detecting if the sticks are "up", "centered" or "down" but not really "how much up or down".
+In other words, reading the PWM length or the *Tactic TTX600 Tx & Tactic TR624 Rx combination* can only be used for detecting if the sticks are "up", "centered" or "down" but not really "how much up or down".

 The following polynomial functions offers the best performance to compute the Tactic TTX600 Tx transmitter value from the Tactic TR624 Rx pulse length: